-Valerie has funded healthcare for 55 patients in 10 countries.
+Valerie has funded healthcare for 89 patients in 12 countries.

-Bon is a fifth-grade student from Cambodia.
+Souhaimy is a 20-year-old student from Cambodia.
 He is from a rural area and has four brothers.
 His father is a construction worker, and his mom sells fried noodles from a street cart.
 In his free time, he and his friends play soccer, go on social media, and do homework under a tree near their house.
 When he was a child, Souhaimy had an ear infection.
-This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Bon experiences ear discharge, itchiness, tinnitus, headache, and hearing loss.
-He cannot hear others clearly and is frequently distracted at school because of his hearing.
-Bon traveled to our medical partner's care center to receive treatment.
-On March 10th, he will undergo a mastoidectomy procedure in his left ear.
+This infection caused a cholesteatoma, or abnormal skin growth, to develop in the middle ear behind the ear drum.
+For this reason, Souhaimy experiences hearing loss, tinnitus, and ear discharge.
+It is difficult for him to hear and he is regularly taking various medications, but to no avail.
+Souhaimy traveled to our medical partner's care center to receive treatment.
+On February 9th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 He said, "I hope my ear is better after surgery.
 I am embarrassed about the discharge and I can't remember my ear ever feeling normal."